I am often asked how I can afford to travel. I worked for a year after graduating from uni, before quitting my job and flying to Cuba.

 Tip: be confident.
 Offer your price rather than tentatively suggest it, so they know you mean business.
 Don’t act too interested in the product, otherwise they’ll know you are prepared to pay in full.

 Shop around: If you are planning to buy an expensive item, such as a laptop, compare the deals available at different shops.
 If you are spending a lot, ask what freebies the shop can offer you.
 You could land yourself some extras like a free laptop case.
 This also applies to things you buy regularly.
 Keep your eyes open and find out where you can get these items for the best price.

-Don’t buy unnecessary things: £7 a week on a packet of cigarettes, £2.50 a day on a Starbucks latte, a monthly subscription to Netflix, Play Stations and games, taking a taxi on a Friday night, buying lunch out, all add up.
+Don’t buy unnecessary things: £7 a week on a packet of cigarettes, £2.50 a day on a Starbucks latte, taking a taxi on a Friday night, buying lunch out, all add up.